Metaswitch/clearwater-readthedocs/Making your first call.md

 ## Work out your base domain

-If you installed Clearwater manually, your base DNS name will simply by `<zone>`.
+If you installed Clearwater manually, your base DNS name will simply be `<zone>`.
 If you installed using the automated install process, your base DNS name will be `<name>.<zone>`.
-If you installed an All-in-One node, you base name will be `example.com`.
+If you installed an All-in-One node, your base name will be `example.com`.

 For the rest of these instructions, the base DNS name will be referred to as `<domain>`.

+## Work out your All-in-One node's identity

+This step is only required if you installed an All-in-One node, either from an AMI or an OVF.
+If you installed manually or using the automated install process, just move on to the next step.

+If you installed an All-in-One node from an Amazon AMI, you need the public DNS name that EC2 has assigned to your node.
+This will look something like `ec2-12-34-56-78.compute-1.amazonaws.com` and can be found on the EC2 Dashboard on the "instances" panel.
+If you installed an All-in-One node from an OVF image, you need the IP address that was assigned to the node via DHCP.
+You can find this out by logging into the node's console and typing `hostname -I`.

+For the rest of these instructions, the All-in-One node's identity will be referred to as `<aio-identity>`.

+## Work out your Ellis URL

+If you installed Clearwater manually or using the automated install process, your Ellis URL will simply be `http://<domain>`.
+If you installed an All-in-One node, your Ellis URL will be `http://<aio-identity>`.

 ## Create a number for your client

-In your browser, navigate to your Ellis node at `http://ellis.<domain>`.
+In your browser, navigate to the Ellis URL you worked out above.

 Sign up as a new user, using the signup code you set as `signup_key` when [configuring your deployment](https://github.com/Metaswitch/clearwater-docs/wiki/Installing%20a%20Chef%20client#add-deployment-specific-configuration).